William Delgado: State representative

-State Senator
+State senator

 William Delgado was appointed Illinois State Senator, by the former State Senator Miguel del Valle.
 Del Valle was appointed as City Clerk of Chicago by Mayor Richard M. Daley.

+Post-legislative career

+On October 18, 2023, Governor J.B.
+Pritzker nominated Delgado to the Illinois Prison Review Board.
+Delgado was confirmed by the Illinois Senate to a term starting September 5, 2023 and ending on January 18, 2027.